Women in Cyprus: Female employment

 The participation of Cypriot women in the workforce has been steadily increasing.
 In 1976 women's share in the workforce was 30 percent and a rise to 37 percent in 1985.
 Today women's share in the workforce is 44 percent.
 62.1% of women between the ages of 15–64 years old are active in workforce.

 Cyprus has long had a high degree of female participation in the workforce.
 In the period 1960-85, women's share of the work force rose only slightly, from 40.8 percent to 42.2 percent.
 However, where women worked changed greatly.
 Women's share of the urban workforce rose from 22 percent to 41 percent, while their share of the rural workforce fell from 51 percent to 44.4 percent.
 The decline in rural areas stemmed from the overall shift away from agricultural work, where women's contribution had always been vital, to employment in urban occupations.

 The occupational segregation of the sexes was still persistent in Cyprus at the beginning of the 1990s.
 Even though the participation of women in clerical jobs had more than doubled since the late 1970s, only one woman in fifteen was in an administrative or managerial position in 1985.
 Women's share of professional jobs increased to 39 percent by the mid-1980s, compared with 36 percent ten years earlier, but these jobs were concentrated in medicine and teaching, where women had traditionally found employment.
 In fields where men were dominant, women's share of professional positions amounted to only 11 percent, up from 8 percent in 1976.
 In the fields where women were dominant, men took just under half the professional positions.

 Nonetheless, there is still room for improvement pertaining to the gender equality Cyprus women are experiencing in the workforce.
-Not only do Women represent 14.4% of high posts, women are also paid on average 24% less per hour compared to their male counterparts.
-The equal pay-equal work principal would help to solve this problem, but the women are generally in lower positions then men resulting in the unequal pay.
+Not only do women represent 14.4% of high posts, women are also paid on average 24% less per hour compared to their male counterparts.
+The equal pay-equal work principle would help to solve this problem, but the women are generally in lower positions than men, resulting in the unequal pay.

 According to the 2006 Population Census, the unemployment rate for women was 19%, whereas for men it was 6%.
 In 2010, the unemployment rate was 17.5% for women a and 8.9% for men.
 Even though the unemployment rate for women is decreasing, the rate is still twice as high compared to men.